 Searle seems to be saying here that there is a psychological trap into which philosophers often fall.
 They intend consciously to reject Cartesian dualism, yet they are still imprisoned in the outmoded terminology that Descartes used.
 Doctors too, it seems to me, often fall into this trap.

-Mind-body dualism seems to be deeply ingrained in consciousness-- Western consciousness, anyway.
+Mind–body dualism seems to be deeply ingrained in consciousness—Western consciousness, anyway.
 Various explanations have been suggested for this.
-Perhaps it is simply due to force of habit and the sheer length of time that Western thought has been cast in a dualistic mode, or perhaps it is a consequence of linguistics: perhaps we are channelled into that way of thinking because Indo-European languages, with their subject-verb-object grammatical structure, make it seem natural.
+Perhaps it is simply due to force of habit and the sheer length of time that Western thought has been cast in a dualistic mode, or perhaps it is a consequence of linguistics: perhaps we are channelled into that way of thinking because Indo–European languages, with their subject–verb–object grammatical structure, make it seem natural.
 Whatever the explanation may be, there seems little doubt that most of us think dualistically, at least outside a formal academic context.

 The dualistic mind trapI want to suggest that many people who write about placebos have fallen into the dualistic trap.
 Because how placebos work is unknown, it is easy to talk as if they were acting on a non-material mind.
-But if we accept, as I would wish to do, Searle's claim that "mental phenomena are caused by neurophysiological processes in the brain and are themselves features of the brain" (Searle, 1994, p.1), it follows that a treatment that works via the nervous system cannot but be influenced by whatever it done to the nervous system in question.
+But if we accept, as I would wish to do, Searle's claim that "mental phenomena are caused by neurophysiological processes in the brain and are themselves features of the brain" (Searle, 1994, p.1), it follows that a treatment that works via the nervous system cannot but be influenced by whatever is done to the nervous system in question.
 When you stick an acupuncture needle into any part of the patient, for example, you are inevitably changing the way the nervous system works, even if we cannot yet, or perhaps ever, specify exactly how it happens.

 But placebos must act on the brain!If materialsm is true there must be some part of the nervous system corresponding to a particular set of beliefs or perceptions.
-We tend, I suppose, to picture this state as mainly affecting the neocortex of the brain--the phylogenetically newest part of the nervous system on which are higher mental functions are thought to depend.
+We tend, I suppose, to picture this state as mainly affecting the neocortex of the brain—the phylogenetically newest part of the nervous system on which our higher mental functions are thought to depend.
 But there is no reason to suppose that changes occurring at this level do not also influence other areas of the brain, including those, such as the hypothalamus and brain stem, which are concerned with regulation of the endocrine glands, the immune system, and so on.
 Thus, the information that is fed into the brain, in the form of verbal and non-verbal suggestion, may be supposed to have an important effect on how the body functions.